-What people are saying about the Bluebonnet Rescue Horse Training Challenge
+We are now accepting applications for the 2024 Bluebonnet Rescue Horse Training Challenge

-The Bluebonnet Rescue Horse Training Challenge is a competition in which volunteer foster homes and professional trainers work with a Bluebonnet Equine Humane Society foster horse for four months (starting in June 2017) and will compete in the Challenge at the 2017 Bluebonnet Horse Expo on October 21, 2017.
+The Bluebonnet Rescue Horse Training Challenge is a competition in which volunteer foster homes and professional trainers work with a Bluebonnet Equine Humane Society foster horse for four months and compete in the Challenge.

 The goals of the Challenge are to: